totuni/esp-studio-examplesII/Utilities/StateDB/README.md

 ### saveToRedis

-This StateDB RWriter window saves (or updates if  exist) key-value record in Redis table using incoming data from sensorsData window.
+This StateDB Writer window saves (or updates if  exist) key-value record in Redis table using incoming data from sensorsData window.

 Explore the settings for the saveToRedis window by doing the following steps:
 1. Open the project in SAS Event Stream Processing Studio and select the saveToRedis window.